-When it comes to choosing your college degree major, there are many reasons to go for a science, technology, math, or engineering (STEM) subject.
+When it comes to choosing your college degree major, there are many reasons to go for science, technology, math, or engineering (STEM) subject.
 Today, the popularity of STEM programs is growing, with a high demand and lucrative career opportunities available for graduates of these programs.
-Many STEM subjects can lead graduates to a wealth of further opportunities, whether they pursue their chosen subject further with a masters degree in civil engineering, for example, being accepted onto a top graduate scheme in the field of science, or contributing to world knowledge by pursuing a career as a researcher, to name just a few.
+Many STEM subjects can lead graduates to a wealth of further opportunities, whether they pursue their chosen subject further with a master’s degree in civil engineering, for example, being accepted onto a top graduate scheme in the field of science or contributing to world knowledge by pursuing a career as a researcher, to name just a few.
 If you are considering attending college to study for a STEM program, then you may be considering online learning.
 Here are some top tips on studying for a STEM subject online.

 1. Research Schools

 2. Start Early

-Networking isn’t just an important process for business students – if you are taking a STEM degree online, then you could be doing yourself a great disservice by keeping to yourself.
+Networking isn’t just an essential process for business students – if you are taking a STEM degree online, then you could be doing yourself a great disservice by keeping to yourself.
 In the science, technology, maths, and engineering industries, graduates who have good connections will always tend to get the best jobs.
-In addition, networking with people in the know can also help you with your studies, since you will build a network of contacts to turn to when you need advice on a subject, for example.
+In addition, networking with people in the know can also help you with your studies since you will build a network of contacts to turn to when you need advice on a subject, for example.
 Remember that since the STEM subjects are often quite intertwined, building a broad network of contacts is the best thing that you can do.
 Speak to your college about networking events specific to your program, or search social media for groups and pages where you can meet fellow students and professionals in the STEM industries.

 Studying for a STEM subject is always a great choice!